Comcast/pantry/README.md

 ### test
 This package contains utilities which simplify the process of doing data driven unit tests and wiring dependencies into classes under test

+##Submitting Issues
+Please file a github issue for any problems or feature requests (or better yet, submit a pull request!)